 Digital ordering has been growing way faster than dine-in traffic since 2014.
 300% faster, in fact!
 So if you don’t have online ordering available on your website, it’s time to add it.
 When considering an online ordering system, look for one that’s customizable with your restaurant’s branding.
 It should look integrated with your website.

-It should also work seamlessly with your current restaurant POS system.
+It should also work seamlessly with your current POS system for restaurants.
 You want a smooth workflow from the customer straight to your kitchen.
 It should also allow users to checkout as a guest, or ideally, to log in with platforms like Facebook and Gmail.
 Creating a new login for the ordering system is a hoop that many customers don’t want to jump through.
 And finally, look for a service with low fees.
 Order services that charge a hefty percentage of the sale can quickly eat into your profits. charges the customer a low $0.45 transaction fee, and is free for the restaurant.
 ChowNow charges a flat monthly rate (plus setup fee), but there are no commission charges.

 If you’re already using all of these tools in your restaurant, wow!
 Congrats on being ahead of the curve!
 But if, as I suspect, you’re only using a couple of these time-savers and revenue-boosters, it’s time to step up your game.
 You’ll need one of each if you’re going to compete in the digital restaurant marketing landscape.